dotnet/AspNetCore.Docs/aspnetcore/blazor/project-structure.md

   * `Program.cs` file: The server project's entry point that sets up the ASP.NET Core web application [host](xref:fundamentals/host/generic-host#host-definition) and contains the app's startup logic, including service registrations, configuration, logging, and request processing pipeline.
     * Services for Razor components are added by calling <xref:Microsoft.Extensions.DependencyInjection.RazorComponentsServiceCollectionExtensions.AddRazorComponents%2A>. `AddInteractiveServerComponents` adds services to support rendering Interactive Server components. `AddInteractiveWebAssemblyComponents` adds services to support rendering Interactive WebAssembly components.
-    * <xref:Microsoft.AspNetCore.Builder.RazorComponentsEndpointRouteBuilderExtensions.MapRazorComponents%2A> discovers available components and specifies the root component for the app, which by default is the `App` component (`App.razor`). `AddInteractiveServerRenderMode` configures the Server render mode for the app. `AddInteractiveWebAssemblyRenderMode` configures the WebAssembly render mode for the app.
+    * <xref:Microsoft.AspNetCore.Builder.RazorComponentsEndpointRouteBuilderExtensions.MapRazorComponents%2A> discovers available components and specifies the root component for the app (the first component loaded), which by default is the `App` component (`App.razor`). `AddInteractiveServerRenderMode` configures the Server render mode for the app. `AddInteractiveWebAssemblyRenderMode` configures the WebAssembly render mode for the app.

   * App settings files (`appsettings.Development.json`, `appsettings.json`): Provide [configuration settings](xref:blazor/fundamentals/configuration) for the server project.